Leonardo da Vinci machine gun

 Leonardo da Vinci’s catapult relied on carefully selected wood and rope, which were vital for its functionality.
 Hardwoods like oak were preferred for their durability and strength, which is essential for withstanding the stress of launching projectiles.
 Softwoods, despite being lighter, were less common in such applications.

-Ropes made from natural fibers like hemp were flexible and strong.
+Ropes made from natural fibers, such as hemp, were both flexible and strong.
 Hemp’s elasticity was crucial for efficiently absorbing and releasing energy during the firing process.
-The combination of hardwood for structural components and hemp for tension elements ensured a balance between strength and flexibility, helping to maximize the power and range of the projectiles.
+The combination of hardwood for structural components and hemp for tension elements ensured a balance between strength and flexibility, thereby maximizing the power and range of the projectiles.

 Tension and Counterweight Systems